sustainablegrowth/ud4h-hiaa-api/README.md

 ### Response Output
 a GeoJSON-formatted string is returned with two main branches:

-1. A GeoJSON-compliant FeatureCollection section containing, for each feature in the  the polygonal
+1. A GeoJSON-formatted FeatureCollection section containing each CBG polygon feature in the request, attributed with EPAP schema properties (inputs and health outcomes, baseline and/or custom).
-2. A __responseinfo__ section containing information about the request just made:
+2. A __responseinfo__ section containing information about the request:

 Key | Description
 --- | -----------